ZhenyuSun-Walker/ZhenyuSun-Walker.github.io/_pages/about.md

 <br>
 <strong> Welcome to Zhenyu's website! </strong>

 I'm Zhenyu Sun, and you can also call me Walker or Sorry.
-These two nicknames come from the names and songs of two musicians.
-I am now an undergraduate of South China University of Technology at Guangzhou, China, and [here](/Zhenyu_Sun_Personal_CV.pdf) is my CV for more specific information.
+These two nicknames come from the name and songof two musicians, Alan Waler and Justin Biber.
+I am now an undergraduate of South China University of Technology at Guangzhou, China, and [here](/Zhenyu_Sun_CV.pdf) is my CV for specific information.

 My research so far has concentrated on 3D-Reconstruction and Generative AI.
 As I deepen my exploration of Generative models and 3D Reconstruction methods, my goal is to achieve the alignment and interaction between textual information and 3D scene presentation, and to establish a strong mapping between the two on LLM (Large Language Models), providing the cornerstone of Platonic cognition for strong artificial intelligence.